phetsims/phet-info/doc/phet-development-overview.md

 7. Inspect the simulation and its dependencies to make sure `grunt checkout-shas` had the intended effect of getting the right SHA for each repo.

 Now you can use the published source code.
-To restore each branch to master, you can run `grunt checkout-master`.
+To restore each branch to main, you can run `grunt checkout-main`.

 ### Exceptions and Caveats:

 1. Running `grunt checkout-shas` gives errors when the working copy is not committed.
 These grunt commands are currently only supported for clean git repos.
 Stashing may be a way around this problem.
 Also, if you want to use dependencies from a different version than in the SHAs, that will have to be done as an additional manual step.
-2. When working in a branch, `grunt checkout-master` will check out the master branch and additional manual steps will be required to get back to the desired branch(es).
+2. When working in a branch, `grunt checkout-main` will check out the main branch and additional manual steps will be required to get back to the desired branch(es).
 For instance, this is an issue when working with the “adapted-from-phet” branch of brand.